srihariprabhakar/minikube-nginx-lab/README.md

-# 🐳 NGINX on Minikube — Kubernetes Lab
+# Nginx on Minikube

-This is a basic deployment of an NGINX web server on a local Minikube Kubernetes cluster using Docker Desktop as the container runtime.
+This is a basic deployment of an NGINX web server on a local Minikube k8 cluster using Docker Desktop as the container runtime.

 ## ✅ Prerequisites